-SDGFP contracted with John Halverson to survey and report on nest success for known and possible Osprey nests in the Black Hills of South Dakota during 2018 and 2019.
+GFP contracted with John Halverson to survey and report on nest success for known and possible Osprey nests in the Black Hills of South Dakota during 2018 and 2019.
 Of 39 possible nests surveyed in 2018, 23 were active, and 1 was abandoned.
 Of this set of 24 nests, 20 were on artificial structures, and 4 were in live or dead trees Twenty-three active nests produced 34 fledglings.
 Seventeen of these active nests produced at least 1 fledgling (Halverson 2019).
 Halverson surveyed 44 possible nests in 2019 and found 26 to be active and 1 abandoned.
 The 27 active or abandoned nests were on artificial structures (19) or in live or dead trees (8).
 Twenty-six active nests produced 16 fledglings.
 Fourteen of these active nests produced at least 1 fledgling.
 Halverson reported that 2019 nesting was heavily influenced by repeated snowfalls early in the nesting season and severe summer weather that included heavy rainfalls, cool weather, and hail events (Halverson 2019).

-SDGFP's website contains information about the Missouri River reintroduction project and solicits information about color-banded Ospreys that may provide evidence of nesting by reintroduced birds (https://gfp.sd.gov/forms/bandedosprey/).
-Specific contacts have regularly been made with nearby state wildlife agencies to inform them of the reintroduction project and request reports of color-banded Ospreys that originated with the South Dakota reintroduction project.
-A similar appeal for information has periodically been posted on the South Dakota Ornithologists' Union's list serv.
-Based on the length of time since reintroductions in the state, this information source has become less valuable.
-Most recent reports have been live Ospreys sighted with U.S. Geological Survey (USGS) bands originating from any number of undetermined places.
+GFP's website contains information about the Missouri River reintroduction project and solicits information about color-banded Ospreys that may provide evidence of nesting by reintroduced birds (https://gfp.sd.gov/forms/bandedosprey/).
+Most recent reports have been live Ospreys sighted with U.S. Geological Survey (USGS) bands originating from any number of undetermined places, indicating this appeal should be reexamined.

-SDGFP will continue to gather information on nesting locations and nest success opportunistically from bird watchers, landowners, land management agencies, and agency staff.
+GFP will continue to gather information on nesting locations and nest success opportunistically from bird watchers, landowners, land management agencies, and agency staff.